GuvaCode/laddiso/README.md

 # laddiso
-Lazarus-based simple interface to dd command for writing iso files to usb devices
+Lazarus-based simple interface to dd GNU/LinuxLinux command for writing iso files to usb devices on GNU/Linux